sdnfv/openNetVM/docs/NF_Dev.md

 Example use of Advanced Rings can be seen in the speed_tester NF.

 ### Multithreaded NFs, scaling
-NFs can scale by runing multiple threads.
+NFs can scale by running multiple threads.
 For launching more threads the main NF had to be launched with more than 1 core.
 For running a new thread the NF should call `onvm_nflib_scale(struct onvm_nf_scale_info *scale_info)`.
-The `struct scale_info` has all the required infromation for starting a new child NF, service and instance ids, NF state data, and the packet handling functions.
+The `struct scale_info` has all the required information for starting a new child NF, service and instance ids, NF state data, and the packet handling functions.
 The struct can be obtained either by calling the `onvm_nflib_get_empty_scaling_config(struct onvm_nf_info *parent_info)` and manually filling it in or by inheriting the parent behavior by using `onvm_nflib_inherit_parent_config(struct onvm_nf_info *parent_info)`.
 Example use of Multithreading NF scaling can be seen in the scaling_example NF.

 Packet Helper Library